The Amazing Digital Circus: Background and production

 The Amazing Digital Circus is directed, written, and scored by Gooseworx.
 Kevin Temmer is the series' lead animator, while Glitch Productions' founders, Luke and Kevin Lerdwichagul, are executive producers.
 Pre-production on the pilot episode began in mid-2022, and production started in full later that year.
 Gooseworx conceived the characters and designs; she reported designing the characters in under a week.
-Inspirations for the show include Harlan Ellison's short story "I Have No Mouth, and I Must Scream", along with "creepy early 2000s prerendered computer games and colorful kids toys from [Gooseworx's] childhood".
+The show's main character, Pomni, was originally designed with a frog-like appearance before changing in development to a jester.
+The character Kaufmo was initially conceived as part of the main cast before being demoted during development to a more minor role due to Gooseworx feeling that the cast was too large.
+Inspirations for the show include Harlan Ellison's short story "I Have No Mouth, and I Must Scream", along with "creepy early 2000s pre-rendered computer games and colorful kids' toys from [Gooseworx's] childhood".

 Conception

-Glitch initially noticed Gooseworx's 2019 YouTube animated short Little Runmo, which Jasmine Yang—development producer and general manager of Glitch—felt was exactly what they wanted to do: "It was funny, a little dark, and definitely very weird, like nothing we had seen before".
+Glitch initially noticed Gooseworx's 2019 YouTube animated short Little Runmo, which Jasmine Yang—development producer and general manager of Glitch—felt was precisely what they wanted to do: "It was funny, a little dark, and definitely very weird, like nothing we had seen before".
 Glitch contacted Gooseworx and asked her to create a pilot, which she then accepted.
 Gooseworx presented three pitches to Glitch, with the one that would become The Amazing Digital Circus being chosen.
 Knowing that the pilot would be in 3D, she tried to create an idea that would best fit that style, mentioning in particular her inspiration from 1990s and early 2000s 3D works, "where it looked kinda bad and creepy but was also completely unrestricted creatively".
 Yang said that the pitch's 1990s-inspired computer-generated imagery (CGI) style and nostalgic references to toys and computer games caught their attention, feeling that their audience would enjoy these characteristics.
 The Glitch team felt that this particular pitch had the greatest potential, especially due to the nostalgic appeal of the 1990s-inspired CGI renders, and recognised it as something uniquely distinctive that no one else could replicate.

-Gooseworx stated that, while her original pitch was "more chaotic and silly", the story unexpectedly became "a lot deeper and more nuanced", with a "stronger emotional backbone", during the show's development, describing it as having been "inspired by "I Have No Mouth and I Must Scream" [but] instead of AM being a living embodiment of hate, he's a fun-loving wacky little guy."
+Gooseworx stated that, while her original pitch was "more chaotic and silly", the story unexpectedly became "a lot deeper and more nuanced", with a "stronger emotional backbone", during the show's development.